Rutrus/hackathonBSV/server/README.md

 The `reader.py` script asks money button for the latest transactions and reads the on/off command found in the most recent transaction.

 The `RPi.GPIO` python module is owned by Raspberry Pi to control and manipulate the connection pins that will activate / deactivate the relay.
 Activate the option with `IS_RASPI` = `True` inside the script.

+###Minimal configuration
+Yo will need to complete at least this two values in `config.json`:

 **Client Identifier**
 Use the Client Identifier inside your buttons to keep track of who paid for what.